It’s no secret that excellent SEO is a non-negotiable for any brand in this day and age.

 And if you’ve been in the business for a while, you probably also know how important your report is to your overall client strategy: basically, it’s your way of showing why and how your work matters.

-So with so much on the line with your client SEO reports, make sure not to blow it because of these 5 mistakes!
+So with so much on the line with your client SEO reporting metrics, make sure not to blow it because of these 5 mistakes!

 The biggest mistake when it comes to creating a SEO report is forgetting that you need one in the first place.

-I really can’t stress this idea enough: how is your client going to know that what you’re doing is working if you have no means of showing your progress?
+I really can’t stress this idea enough: how is your client going to know that what you’re doing is working if you have no means of showing your SEO metrics?

 You know how you track your progress for anything, really?
 By writing it down.
 By seeing the cold, hard numbers right in front of you.